BestTimesToVisit.com Logo

 culture

-Embrace the 'siesta' culture, especially in smaller towns.
-Many shops and businesses close for a few hours in the afternoon (roughly 2 PM to 5 PM).
-Plan your shopping or errands accordingly to avoid disappointment.
+Embrace the 'siesta' culture, especially in smaller villages.
+Many shops and some restaurants will close for a few hours in the afternoon, typically between 2 PM and 5 PM.
+Plan your errands and meals around this rhythm; it's a chance to relax and enjoy the slower pace of life.

 safety